 The man was sitting on the base of one of the pillars of the portico of St Paul’s Church in Covent Garden.
 He was taking his time over a roll up cigarette watching the world go by, his attention distracted by the juggler who was entertaining the tourist hordes.
-Although homeless, he affected the disinterested, seen-it-all-before pose of a stagehand seeking a quiet five minutes for himself backstage while the show goes on front of house.
+Although homeless, he affected the disinterested, seen-it-all-before pose of a stagehand enjoying a quiet five minutes for himself backstage while the show goes on front of house.
 I watched him for quite a while.
-Oddly zen-like and still except for his arm transporting the cigarette slowly up to and down from his mouth, he may have been invisible to the crowd watching the juggler.
+Oddly zen-like and still except for his arm transporting the cigarette slowly to and from his mouth, he may have been invisible to the crowd watching the juggler.

 London: always the poor and the not at all poor existing cheek by jowl, living completely different lives.